 Contractor must have a Quality Management Program and submit a Quality Improvement Plan to Behavioral Health and Recovery Services (BHRS) Quality Management (QM) annually by June 30.
-The Quality Improvement Plan should address 1) how the Contractor will comply with all elements of this Agreement, 2) the Contractor will maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within ten (10) days of referral or request of service for outpatient services; twenty-four (24) hours for residential treatment; and three (3) calendar days for NRT.
+The Quality Improvement Plan should address 1) how the Contractor will comply with all elements of this Agreement, 2) the Contractor will maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within ten (10) days of initial request for service for outpatient and non-urgent residential treatment; seventy-two (72) hours for urgent residential treatment; and twenty-four (24) hours for NTP/OTP programs.